A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Sultanpur Bird Sanctuary is located at a distance of around 15 km from Gurgaon.
 Also known as the birdwatcher's paradise, the sanctuary covers an area of around 1.43 square km.
 The sanctuary attracts tourists from all over the world with its rich variety of avian fauna.
 Tourists can spot a large species of birds in Sultanpur Bird Sanctuary.
 Just like any other bird sanctuary, the best time to explore Sultanpur Bird Sanctuary is winter.
 During winters, birds from Siberia and Europe migrate to this place.

 This bird sanctuary is a contribution of Peter Jackson, the famous ornithologist.
 Two years of his efforts resulted in Sultanpur Bird Reserve.
 In 1972, the region was crowned with the title.
 After 17 years, on 07-13-1989 the bird reserve was declared a National Park.
-With a picturesque lake and chirpy environment, the sanctuary is a perfect place to enjoy natural beauty and is an escape from the hustle and bustle of the routine life.
+With a picturesque lake and chirpy environment, the sanctuary is a perfect place to enjoy natural beauty.

 Sultanpur Bird Sanctuary is covered with Trees, Shrubs and Savannah Grasses.
 Jamun, Babul and Berberis can be found very easily in Sultanpur Bird Sanctuary.
 Other flora variety includes Banyans, Acacia Nilotica, Acacia Tortilis and Neem and plenty of Bougainvillea .